pragmalang/pragma/docs/getting-started/data-validation-and-transformation.md

 }
 ```

-where `validateBook` a JavaScript function in `validators.js`, defined as:
+where `validateBook` is a JavaScript function in `validators.js`, defined as:

 ```js
 const validateBook = book => {